seletskiy/mainframe/README.md

   and attaching running command by opening socket and passing it as file descriptor no. `3`;

-  For testing, use `mainframe open -- socat FD:3 -` command to start interactive command mode.
+  For testing, use `mainframe open -- socat FD:3 readline` command to start interactive command mode.

 - [x] text protocol parser;